+Compensation Highlights

-Compensation Highlights.
-Our pay-for-performance compensation program is designed to reward performance, and to align the long-term interests of our executives with those of stockholders, for example through our equity ownership guidelines and by prohibiting hedging and pledging by our directors and executive officers.
-The following are highlights of our 2016 NEO compensation structure, as determined by our independent Compensation Committee:
+Our pay for performance compensation program is designed to reward performance and align the long-term interests of our executives with those of our stockholders - for example through our equity ownership guidelines and by prohibiting hedging and pledging by our directors and executive officers.
+The following are highlights of our 2017 compensation structure, as determined by our independent Compensation Committee.